Jodicooli/GraphRAG/Theory/README.md

 We tested and compared different **approaches**:

 - **GraphRAG with Azure**: Using Cognitive Search and OpenAI, we deployed a cloud-based system with API endpoints.
 It offered good structure and reasoning but faced restrictions due to our student account and incurred potential costs for extended usage.
-- **GraphRAG with AWS**: Built with Amazon Neptune, Bedrock, and LlamaIndex, our implementation allowed graph-based reasoning over structured data.
+- **GraphRAG with AWS**: Built with Amazon Neptune, Bedrock, and LlamaIndex, the implementation allows graph-based reasoning over structured data.
 Although powerful, the setup required elevated permissions, leading us to use a personal credit card to access Bedrock and SageMaker features.
 - **Custom GraphRAG Application**: We developed our own stack from scratch using LangChain, OpenAI, and graph databases like Neo4j.
 This gave us complete control over schema design, retrieval strategies, prompt engineering, and UI logic.
 While more complex to implement and maintain, this approach proved the most flexible and educational.
-- **Local RAG with ChromaDB + DeepSeek**: A fully offline pipeline based on vector search (not a graph).
+- **Local GraphRAG with DeepSeek**: A fully offline pipeline based on vector search (not a graph).
 Despite its simplicity, it achieved high accuracy, zero failure rate, and offered complete control — making it ideal for privacy-sensitive or disconnected environments.

 We also analyzed **PuppyGraph** as an alternative we did not test directly.
 Based on its documentation, it presents an interesting “Zero ETL” solution designed to simplify the entire GraphRAG pipeline by removing infrastructure overhead.
 It could be a valuable option for future projects using existing SQL data and requiring minimal deployment time.